Vabe7/ESPnow-Telemetry-RC/readme.md

 ## Disclaimer ##
 This is **NOT** a commercial and reliable software, just something I fiddeld around with!
 There have been no range checks, no loss of connections tests and so on.
 I just can say that it works on my machine with my setup in a range of about 10m.
 I think it will work fine with further distances but I don't know.
 In theory there is an RSSI implementation but from my experience it seems random most of the time.
 Also my implementation of the PPM input is prone to cause latency.

 I am flattered if you are interested in the program and want to try it out, but I won't take any responsibility for flyaway or crashed vehicles!
+Also take care about local radio transmission laws!

 ## Required Hardware
 For the receiver on the drone/plane/rover you need an ESP with the telemtry bridge software from yuri-rage.